cantaloupe-project/cantaloupe/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+# Feedback

+Ideas, suggestions, feature requests, bug reports, and so on are welcome;
+please [contact the author](mailto:alexd@illinois.edu) or, better yet, create an issue.

 # License